 - In air quality nonattainment and maintenance areas the projects in the first two years of the TIP are limited to those with available or committed funding.

-- Conform with the SIP for air quality in nonattainment and maintenance areas.
+- Conform with the STIP for air quality in nonattainment and maintenance areas.

 - Report on anticipated progress in meeting performance targets.

 - Include projects for which Federal funds were obligated in the prior year.